- Stage 1 – Cashel to Cahir – Saturday, July24th

 - Sign in at the start and finish check points on the day.

-- Pay the entry fee in advance (booking is online only, see booking options below).
+- Pay the entry fee in advance (booking is online only).

 - No dogs allowed – unfortunately we are not in a position to cater for them.

 Any accommodation participants may need is not included in the event price.
-If you are booking accommodation be sure to book it at the destination for the day’s walk, otherwise you will have to organise transport to bring you back to where the walk began, e.g. for stage one on April 11th, book accommodation in Cahir, not Cashel (the bus will leave from Cahir car park in the morning, dropping participants to the Rock of Cashel.
+If you are booking accommodation be sure to book it at the destination for the day’s walk, otherwise you will have to organise transport to bring you back to where the walk began, e.g. for stage one on July 24th, book accommodation in Cahir, not Cashel.
+The bus will leave from Cahir car park in the morning, dropping participants to the Rock of Cashel.
 Walkers will then return to Cahir in the afternoon via the St. Declan’s Way route.